geoffcline/aws-eks-best-practices/content/networking/docs/index.md

 * Performance: Additional interfaces often leverage specialized hardware specifications such as Single Root I/O Virtualization (SR-IOV) and Data Plane Development Kit (DPDK), which bypass the operating system kernel for increased bandwidth and network performance.
 * Security: Supporting multi-tenant networks with strict traffic isolation requirements.
 Connecting multiple subnets to pods to meet compliance requirements.

-Multus section of this guide covers in detail on how to setup multi-homed Pods and best practices to run them at scale.
+The Multus section of this guide covers in detail on how to setup multi-homed Pods and best practices to run them at scale. [[insert link]]